Determine what type of research opportunity you are seeking.

 Professors are very busy.
 If you don’t hear anything back in a week, try emailing again.
 If you still don’t hear back, stop by their office and ask if you can set up a meeting to discuss their research.
 Remember that when you communicate with professors, you must be respectful and prepared.
 Treat it like a job interview — make sure you do your homework before your meeting (you should know what type of research they do before talking to them, you should have an idea of what type of project you would like to work on, etc.)

-Fill out an Undergraduate Research Form (pdf) and return it to the Undergraduate Research Office, Chemistry RM 8442.
+Fill out an Undergraduate Research Form (pdf) and submit it to the Undergraduate Research Office.

 Once you have found a research adviser, fill out the chemistry research authorization form.
-This form must be completed, signed by both you and your lab mentor, and returned to the Undergraduate Research Office every semester you are conducting research for class credit, pay, or as a volunteer.
+This form must be completed, signed by both you and your lab mentor, and submitted online to the Undergraduate Research Office every semester you are conducting research for class credit, pay, or as a volunteer.

 Still having trouble?

 The hardest part of getting involved in research is usually finding a research mentor.
 Some students may be lucky and find a research mentor immediately.
 Most students, however, may need to contact several people multiple times before finding a research lab that is taking undergraduate students.
 Don’t get discouraged though — although getting involved in research can be the most valuable experience in your scientific career, it also takes commitment and a lot of patience.
-If you are having a hard time finding an advisor or would like additional information regarding undergraduate research, please schedule an appointment with Dr. Cheri Barta, Undergraduate Research Director, or visit the Undergraduate Research FAQ web page.
-If you plan to come to Office Hours or schedule a meeting, please fill out the following form to let us know more about you and your research interests (Get Started – Meetings).
+If you are having a hard time finding an advisor or would like additional information regarding undergraduate research, please contact us or visit the Undergraduate Research FAQ web page.